HappyCPPD/Automated-Recon-Tool/README.md

 # **Installation Steps**

-Save the script to a file
+Save the file to your directory
 Make the script executable:
 bash
-chmod +x recon.sh
+chmod +x blankrecon
 ./blankrecon

 # **Note**